acmpesuecc/GrowPal/README.md

 Run ```main.py``` to execute.
 Please contact ```+91 9663006833``` or ```raoanu2004@gmail.com``` if there is an error connecting to the server.

 ## Libraries required:
+To install all libraries in one command:

 ```
 pip install PyQt5 validate_email pandas mysql-connector-python imagekitio qdarkstyle dnspython
 ```

+For geniuses wanting to install them individually:
 ```
 pip install PyQt5
 ```